The following are explanations of some of the electric industry's more frequently-used terms.

 Municipal Utility A municipal utility is a non-profit utility that is owned and operated by the community it serves.
 Whether or not a municipal utility is open to customer choice and competition is decided by the municipality's public officials.

 Power Sources Power sources are the types of fuels used to produce electricity such as nuclear, fossil fuels (natural gas, oil and coal) and renewable energy resources (hydro, wind, biomass and solar).
-For information on the different types of energy, go to Energy Sources.

 Pricing Options Among the different competitive power suppliers there are several types of pricing options being offered.
 Some may charge the same price for every kilowatt-hour of electricity that you use; whereas others will charge different rates depending on the time of consumption or the amount consumed.
 Prices may be determined in accordance with whether you purchase other services along with electricity such as cable television.